 Osteomalacia literally means soft bones (from the Greek language, ‘osteo’ meaning bone and ‘malakia’ meaning softness)

-In order for our bones to remain strong throughout our lives, they are constantly being broken down and rebuilt.
-The whole of our skeleton is renewed approximately every eight years.
-Minerals such as calcium and phosphate form part of the bone’s structure to strengthen it.
+In order for our bones to remain strong throughout our lives, they are constantly being broken down and rebuilt to maintain their normal structure.
+The whole of our skeleton is renewed approximately every eight years in adulthood, and much more frequently in children.
+Minerals such as calcium and phosphate form part of the bone’s structure to strengthen it and protect it from damage.
 This process (known as mineralisation) is aided by vitamin d, which also helps the body absorb enough calcium from the diet to provide the body with the building blocks to build bones.
 If a person lacks calcium or vitamin D, this will result in a softening of the bones.
 In adults, this condition is known as osteomalacia.
 In children, the same condition is called rickets.
 As the bones are growing, children with rickets end up with bony deformities because of softening of the bones.

 There are several causes of this condition:

 Symptoms of osteomalacia can be vague with the person complaining of not feeling well with general aches and pains.
 Widespread bone pain, especially in the hips and lower back, can occur.
 The bones can be unnaturally tender even with moderate pressure.
 In later stages, the person may develop muscle weakness, particularly of the thighs, which causes difficulty in getting up from a sitting position and walking up stairs.

 Children may have bone pain and weak muscles leading to delayed walking or a change in the way they walk (gait).
 This is sometimes called a waddling gait.
 As bones are fragile, broken bones are more common and this can happen without significant injury.
 Rickets can also cause delayed formation of teeth and weakening of the enamel.